urban-1/git-puller/README.md

 -   Post-pull script
 -   Email notifications

+## Usage ##

+    $ ./puller.sh -h

+    Usage: ./puller.sh [options] -c <config>

+    Options:
+        -e    Do not send emails (disables mailer if configured) -l    Message level (10=DEBUG, INFO=20, WARN=30 and ERROR=42 :))

+## Configuration  ##

+`git-puller` will read every file in the configuration directory that ends with `.conf`.
+Therefore, if you need to disable a repo, change or remove the extension.

+Now, each configuration file can have the following:

+TODO: :) See .sample

 ## DISCLAIMER ##

 **This has never been used on production and is considered alpha... use at your own risk.**